datacarpentry/python-socialsci/_episodes/03-control-structures.md

 ## The `for` loop

-The for loop, like the while loop repeatedly executes a set of statements.
-The difference is that in the for loop we know in at the outset how often the statements in the loop will be executed.
-We don't have to rely on a variable being changed within the looping statements.
+The for loop repeatedly executes a set of statements just like the while loop.
+The difference between them is that in the for loop we know beforehand how many times the statements inside the loop will be executed.
+In the for loop we don't have to rely on a variable being changed within the looping statements to end it.

-The basic format of the `for` statement is
+The basic format of a `for` loop is

 ~~~
 for variable_name in some_sequence :